-"Calculation Agent" means, for so long as any of the PCs remain outstanding, an agent appointed to determine LIBOR in respect of the interest accrual period for the PCs.
-Freddie Mac, as Trustee, will be the initial Calculation Agent for purposes of determining LIBOR for the interest accrual period for the PCs.
+"Calculation Agent" means, for so long as any of the PCs remain outstanding, an agent appointed to determine the value of SOFR (or the Alternate Index, if applicable) in respect of each interest accrual period for the PCs.
+The Administrator will be the initial Calculation Agent for purposes of determining the value of SOFR (or the Alternate Index, if applicable) for each interest accrual period for the PCs.